cannawen/metric_units_reddit_bot/README.md

 What does the bot do?
 ---
 The bot finds comments with imperial units, and replies with metric units.

-It also makes snarky replies to certain triggers
+It also makes snarky replies to certain triggers.

+See `./test/converter-test.js` for more specifications on what is currently supported.

 How does the code work?
 ---
 This is a javascript app built with [Node.js](https://nodejs.org/en/), and all of the app code is in directory `src`.

-The app starts in `bot.js`, this file is responsible for repeatedly checking for new comments and replying to messages in an infinite loop
+The app starts in `bot.js`, this file is responsible for repeatedly checking for new comments and replying to messages in an infinite loop.
+It uses the following modules:

 `converter.js` is responsible taking a message, and deciding which imperial units should be converted to which metric units (if any).

 `formatter.js` takes the conversions from above, and constructs a reply to the comment

-`helper.js` exists so we can easily mock external dependencies during test
+`helper.js` exists so external dependencies can be easily mocked during test

-`network.js` handles get, post, and OAuth network requests and parses the objects it gets back for easier consumption
+`network.js` handles get, post, and OAuth network requests and parses the responses for easier consumption

 `snark.js` creates snarky responses to certain trigger words

 Running the code
 ---
+Create a new reddit account (I would advise against linking bots to your main account, as it could get banned from certain subreddits).

 Create a reddit `script` app through (your reddit preferences)[https://www.reddit.com/prefs/apps].
 Use `http://localhost` as your redirect url, we don't need it.
-From there, you should be able to get your oauth username (line underneath `personal use script`) and secret
+From there, you should be able to get your OAuth username (line underneath `personal use script`) and secret

-Create a file in directory `./private/environment.yaml` that looks like:
+Clone the code, and create a file `./private/environment.yaml` that looks like:
 ```
 oauth-username: `your-oauth-username`
 oauth-secret: `your-oauth-secret`